jonwenger/kwk-level-1-lecture-001-using-learn/README.md

 through the readme and follow the instructions for opening a lab, making changes to a file, running tests and submitted the completed lab.

+#### CFU

+Question:  How confident are you on a scale of 1-5 about jumping into the lab?
+If you are a 3 or less, let's walk through this again.

 ### In-Browser IDE

 The In-Browser IDE includes Learn's built in text editor and terminal.
 Using